 The church is deeply interested in the upbuilding of the Christian home, and therefore it has a great responsibility for the training of parents, many of whom lacked such training before marriage, and all of whom can be benefited by further study and counsel.
-Parent education is conducted by the Home Commission of the General Conference through two types of parents' societies in the local church.
-One of these parents' organizations is the Mothers' Society, which, besides mothers, may admit other mature women as well; the second is the Parents' Council, which includes both fathers and mothers.
-Either or both of these organizations may be formed in any locality, and their work should be fostered by the church.
+Parent education is conducted by the Educational Department of the General Conference through two types of societies in the local church, the Home and School Association where a church school exists, or the Christian Home Council where there is no church school.

-As their study and activities will benefit all parents, it is to be recommended that they solicit and receive non-Adventist as well as Adventist members, taking care at the same time that the plans and activities of the society shall remain true to our ideals.
-Full information concerning organization and study may be obtained by addressing the Home Commission, at General Conference headquarters.
-Leader and Assistant Leader.-The leader of the Mothers' Society or of the Parents' Council should be a parent with experience and success in training children, one whose mind is open to new ideas, who is apt to teach, and who believes thoroughly in the importance of parent education.
-It is the leader's duty to promote interest in the work of training parents, and to lead in the studies outlined by the Home Commission and in all the activities which the society may undertake.
+As the study and activities of these societies will benefit all parents, it is to be recommended that they solicit and receive non-Adventist as well as Adventist members, taking care at the same time that the plans and activities of the society shall remain true to our ideals.
+Full information concerning organization and study may be obtained by addressing the Educational Department, at General Conference headquarters.

+Leader and Assistant Leader.-The leader of the Home and School Association or the Christian Home Council should be a parent with experience and success in training children, one whose mind is open to new ideas, who is apt to teach, and who believes thoroughly in the importance of parent education.
+It is the leader's duty to promote interest in the work of training parents, and to lead in the studies outlined by the Parent and Home Section of the Department of Education and in all the activities which the society may undertake.